adamdjbrett/11ty-gets-tufte/content/pages/documentation.md

 Implementation example for blockquote with link:

 ```
+{% raw %}
- blockquotelink "Hello this is content area" , "And this is footer area" , "Text url link info" , "https://example.com"
+{% blockquotelink "Hello this is content area" , "And this is footer area" , "Text url link info" , "https://example.com" %}
+{% endraw %}
 ```

 Information: